alextana/alextana/README.md

 # Hi there 👋

 - 🔭 I’m currently working on [Playlistr](https://plistr.netlify.app/), A SvelteKit application that lets you manage Spotify playlists.
-- 🌱 I’m currently learning SvelteKit, Node and Golang
+- 🌱 I’m currently learning SvelteKit, React and Typescript
 - 📫 How to reach me: hello@alextana.co.uk
 - 😄 Pronouns: he/him
 - 🏭 Currently working as a front end developer at Barkweb